 Sections may also link to other sections rather than including the content directly.

+Outlined below is a mock-up of the section structure:

+<section>

+<!-- this section’s id, codes -->

+<text>

+<!-- actual text content in “narrative block” markup -->

+</text>

+</section>

 When applicable as per the doctype, sections shall be nested to form sub-sections.
 The SPL schema requires that the nested <section> element be nested inside a <component> element.

 Use nested sections to relate paragraphs.
 The <section> element applies to all of the nested sections.
 By nesting sections, computer systems can use the section tags in SPL to display information useful for the care of patients.
 If information is not associated with the tag, it will not be displayed as illustrated below: